gitrlawton/CodePathCapstone/project_spec.md

 - What's the size and scale of your potential user base?
 - Does this app provide huge value to a niche group of people?
 - Do you have a well-defined audience of people for this app?
+> Answer: Global user base, not niche, but catered to tourists or people visiting another city (travelers / vacationers, sight-seers).

 #### Habit: How habit-forming or addictive is this app?

 - How frequently would an average user open and use this app?
 - Does an average user just consume your app, or do they use it to create something?
+> Answer: Not habit-forming like social media.
+User consumes MVP, with potential for creating something as a stretch feature (itinerary, cost calculator).

 #### Scope: How well-formed is the scope for this app?

 - How technically challenging will it be to complete this app by the deadline?
 - Is a stripped-down version of this app still interesting to build?
 - How clearly defined is the product you want to build?
+> Answer: MVP makes a request to API with user input for location, filters, and displays scrollable list of results.
+Not technically challenging as an MVP, but still interesting to build.
+Clearly well-defined.

 ## Product Spec